 Prevalence of Animal Maltreatment Concerns and Demographics

 Of the 261 referrals received within the evaluation period, 49 (18.77%) indicated maltreatment concerns; 10 (20.41%) of these specifically stated that the concerns were historic (i.e. not ongoing), therefore 39 out of 261 (14.94%) referrals indicated current animal maltreatment concerns.
 Furthermore, five (1.92%) referrals indicated animal maltreatment concerns in relation to others associated with the referred young person (family, peers, etc).
-It is important to note that in each of these 5 referrals, animal maltreatment concerns were also indicated in the young person being referred to FCAMHS.
+In each of these five referrals, animal maltreatment concerns were also indicated in the young person being referred to FCAMHS.

-In terms of age, the median of the age of those in the sample where animal maltreatment was present in the referral was 12.88.
+The median of the age of those in the sample where animal maltreatment was present in the referral was 12.88.
 In contrast, the median age of referrals where animal maltreatment concerns were not mentioned in the referral was 14.34.
 A Kruskal-Wallis equality of populations rank test revealed that there was a statistically significant difference between age across those in the sample where animal maltreatment concerns were reported and those where they were not (p<.005).
-This results therefore inferred the proposed null hypothesis for this association should be rejected.
+These results therefore infer that the proposed null hypothesis for this association should be rejected.
 This statistic is directly related to the young person who was referred to the service and does not account for the five instances of third parties related to the young person where concerns were also identified.

 A description of the demographics (gender, referral source and locality) is provided in Table I. Pearson’s Chi-square tests were performed to examine whether there was a statistically significant difference in whether the referral highlighted animal maltreatment or not between the variables of referral source (Health, Local Authority, YJS, Other), region the referral came from (County Durham, Teesside, Yorkshire), Service (North East or North Yorkshire) and ‘Identified Gender’ as indicated on the referral form (male or female).
-No statistically significant differences were found between referral sources, X2 (3, 261)=2.19, p=0.53.
-Likewise, no significant differences were found between region of referral, X2 (2, 261)=0.03, p=0.98.
-No significant differences were found between North East and North Yorkshire services, X2 (1, 261)=0.08, p=0.77.
-Finally, no significant difference was found in relation to gender indicated on the referral form, X2 (1, 261)=0.15, p=0.70.
+No statistically significant differences were found between referral sources (X2 (3, 261)=2.19, p=0.53); region of referral (X2 (2, 261)=0.03, p=0.98); North East/North Yorkshire services (X2 (1, 261)=0.08, p=0.77); and gender (X2 (1, 261)=0.15, p=0.70).
 Thus, the null hypotheses, that there were no inter-group differences in these cases were supported.

 Characteristics of Related Animals